-Microsoft rolling out updated Bing search for Windows Phone 8, new features in towAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft rolling out updated Bing search for Windows Phone 8, new features in towAlex Wagner - Editorial Director of News and Content

 Heads up, Windows Phone 8 users, because it looks like you've got a big Bing update headed your way.
 Microsoft announced today on its official Windows Phone Blog that's begun pushing out an update to Bing search for Windows Phone 8 that brings with its several new features and an improved look.

 Post-update, users that tap on their Windows Phone's Search key will be presented with three tabs for Web, Images and Video, down from the four Web, Local, Media and Shopping tabs of old.
 Microsoft says that this change is intended to simplify the look of Bing search and help users find what they're looking for more quickly.